WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Terrifying Roar.*** Each creature within 30 ft. of the lion that can hear it must succeed on a DC 13 Wisdom saving throw or be frightened for 1 minute.
 A frightened target can repeat the saving throw at the end of each of its turns, ending the frightened on itself on a success.
 If a target's saving throw is successful or the effect ends for it, the target is immune to the lion's Terrifying Roar for the next 24 hours.

-Lions roam far and wide across the savannahs of central Kalimdor.
-These fierce predators stalk the tall grass in small packs -- their prides -- and have been known even to hunt unwary travellers.
+Lions roam far and wide across central Kalimdor, stalking the tall grass in small packs -- their prides.
+They are not at all shy for what prey they hunt, and have at times been known to even stalk unwary travellers.

-Chief among is a **pridemane**; a venerable beast that towers far above the rest.
-They are the heart of their pride.
-Recognizing one from the rest is best done, as the name would suggest, by looking for the largest beast with the biggest mane.
+Chief among them is the **pridemane**; the pride's leading male, who towers high above the rest with its imposing stature and massive mane.

 \columnbreak